 Acer palmatum Orange Dream was introduced in the 1980s by a nursery in Milan Italy.
 Spring growth displays colorful yellow-gold leaves edged in orange.
 Late summer the leaves are more yellow turning to yellow gold, orange and crimson in the fall.
 The light yellow and gold coloration requires some shade from the hot afternoon sun to prevent burning the leaves.
 This maple provides 6 months of outstanding color from April through November – if you have room for only one maple, with the right sun conditions, this one should be a contender.
 One of my top 20 favorites.
 For more information see Care and Maintenance of Japanese Maples.

 Acer palmatum Orange Dream is a moderate growing maple that may reach 10′ tall and 8′ wide 10 years.
 As with all Japanese Maples pruning is important in establishing the overall structure and look of your maples.
 For more information please see Pruning Japanese Maples.
 Once established hardy to -10 degrees – USDA zone 6.

-When I started growing Japanese Maples 30+ years ago I visualized various cultivars planted in and around the large Douglas fir trees and even larger native Gary oak trees that live on our 13 acres.
-I consider the percentage of sun and shade during the summer months to find the best location for each maple to enhance ‘Mother Nature’ and this splendid property we call home.
-This Orange Dream is happy where it now lives under the oaks at the top of a slope that drops down to the east fork of the Lewis river.
+When I started growing Japanese Maples 35+ years ago I visualized various cultivars planted in and around the large Douglas fir trees and even larger native Gary oak trees that live on our 13 acres.
+I considered the percentage of sun and shade during the summer months to find the best location for each maple to enhance ‘Mother Nature’ and this magnificient land we call home.
+This Orange Dream is happy where it now lives under the oaks at the top of a slope that drops down to the East Fork of the Lewis river.